maxbanton/cwh/README.md

 // Instantiate handler (tags are optional)
 $handler = new CloudWatch($client, $groupName, $streamName, $retentionDays, 10000, ['my-awesome-tag' => 'tag-value']);

+// Optionally set the JsonFormatter to be able to access your log messages in a structured way
+$handler->setFormatter(new JsonFormatter());

 // Create a log channel
 $log = new Logger('name');